nus-cs2103-AY2324S1/ip/docs/README.md

 The Chatbot will prompt for the name of the task.

 ```
-So you want to add a task with deadline.Tell me what's the task.
+So you want to add a task with deadline.
+Tell me what's the task.
 ```

 User types in the `name of task`